cleskowsky/cleskowsky.github.io/reading.md

 ## Articles

-- The 25 greatest Java apps ever written: Just a great romp through 25 years of a programming language, and platform that helped power the world through a period of rapid change.
+- [The 25 greatest Java apps ever written](https://blogs.oracle.com/javamagazine/post/the-top-25-greatest-java-apps-ever-written): Just a great romp through 25 years of a programming language, and platform that helped power the world through a period of rapid change.
 Lots of neat things in here I remember poking at personally.
 Really great 🙂
-- The UX of Lego Panels: UX design principles, and lego.
+- [The UX of Lego Panels](https://interactionmagic.com/UX-LEGO-Interfaces): UX design principles, and lego.
 Amazing!
-- Efficient, reliable cluster management at scale with Twine (Facebook datacenter os): Nice discussion of challenges running at their scale and of handling different kinds of workloads with unique constraints
-- Priority Guides: Alternative to wireframes for documenting user interfaces, goals, user research that avoids getting too caught up on interactions and aesthetics.
+- [Priority Guides](https://alistapart.com/article/priority-guides-a-content-first-alternative-to-wireframes/): Alternative to wireframes for documenting user interfaces, goals, user research that avoids getting too caught up on interactions and aesthetics.
 Definitely seems to favour content and context
-- 4+1 Architectural View Model: Concisely model a system taking into account several different, but useful! perspectives
+- [4+1 Architectural View Model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model#:~:text=4%2B1%20is%20a%20view,system%20engineers%2C%20and%20project%20managers.): Concisely model a system taking into account several different, but useful! perspectives
-- 2021 Predictions from Werner Vogels: A list of areas Werner is excited about that are ripe for change for eg education, small business participation in our economies, how cities are designed, machine learning, etc. He’s in a position to see and hear about all the things people are doing.
-I think he’s spot on

 # 2019